-Another castle that awaits your visit is the Castle of Torrelobatón, a fortress that was initially built to express the strength and influence of the notable Enríquez family.
+Another castle that awaits your visit is the Castle of Torrelobatón, a fortress initially built to express the strength and influence of the notable Enríquez family.

 Have a taste of the best wines in Spain

-Valladolid, the land of great Spanish wines, has five wine regions offering only the finest of wines.
-Among these wine regions is the Ribera del Duero, one of the most recognized of its kind.
+Valladolid, the land of great Spanish wines, has five wine regions offering only the finest wines.
+Among these wine regions is the Ribera del Duero, one of the world’s most recognized of its kind.

 Further your studies

 In this province, you will find the University of Valladolid.
 This public university was established in the 13th century, making it one of its oldest universities.

 Indulge in Spanish cuisine

-After which, the mixture is chilled and poured into bowls or glasses and the result?
+After which, the mixture is chilled and poured into bowls or glasses, and the result?
 A no less than delicious and refreshing gazpacho.
 If you love prawns, gambas al ajillo is also a must-try!

 Valladolid Travel and Tour Packages